 Once mediation is complete and all issues are covered, a Memorandum of Understanding will be drawn up by the mediator and signed by both parties.
 The Memorandum of Undertaking will contain the agreement that the parties have undertaken and the parties’ respective lawyers will then complete the required divorce/separation forms.

 Raphael Louis (Ray) is a certified mediator with the Singapore Mediation Centre and the State Courts of Singapore.
-For more information contact Singapore divorce lawyer Raphael Louis (Ray) or visit his website at www.raylouis.com.sg
+For more information contact Singapore divorce or family lawyer Raphael Louis (Ray) or visit his website at www.raylouis.com.sg